ymar/ymar.nl/src/content/blog/how-i-automate-tracking-new-releases/index.md

 ## Future Improvements

 Possible enhancements could include:
-- Adding notifications for new releases
 - Creating separate playlists for different styles (deep house, progressive, ambient)
-- Including release radar tracks from Anjunadeep artists
 - Implementing additional filters based on BPM or energy levels
-- Creating seasonal variations of the playlist

 By automating this process with Smarter Playlists, I can focus on enjoying the music rather than spending time manually tracking new releases.
 It's a perfect example of how a little automation can enhance your music listening experience.